ipselon/application_layouts/README.md

 #### Usage

-* Drag and drop TopToolbarLayout on the page.
-Or any of splitter layouts.
+* Drag and drop `TopToolbarLayout` on the page.
-* Then you can add splitters inside each other.
+* Drag and drop splitter on the page or inside any other layout.